Please Enable JavaScript in your Browser to Visit this Site.

 The North Falster costume has several particular elements:

-a. the skirt is of dark green worsted yarn with purple, red, blue and green stripes.
+a.
+Skirt Dark green worsted hvergarn (wool + linen) with purple, red, blue and green stripes.
 Two rows of patterned greenish silk ribbons, 7cm wide, adorn the bottom of the skirt.
 To save money, there were no ribbons under the apron, as they were quite expensive.
 Both silk ribbons and lace were typically bought from itinerant peddlers.

-b. the apron could be made of silk with stripes along the length.
+b.
+Apron Could be made of silk with stripes along the length.
 There was a pocket on the front under the apron.
 Silk ribbon trim sat at the bottom.

-c. the knitted sweater (nattrøje) was made of dark green woolen yarn.
+c.
+Knitted sweater (nattrøje) Made of dark green or black woolen yarn.
 In Falster, this garment was called a slouch sweater (lænketrøjen) because it had a rather distinctive, low cut.

-e. there are wide silk bands with pleats across the chest and as armbands around the sleeves.
+e.
+Wide silk bands It has pleats across the chest and as armbands around the sleeves.

-f. there was a removable sleeve (mameluk) which was taken off for dishwashing or domestic chores.
+f.
+Removable sleeve (mameluk) They were taken off for dishwashing or domestic chores.

-g. the headgear was made of stiffened linen with a wide band of lace extended quite far forward from the face.
+g.
+Headgear Made of stiffened linen with a wide band of lace extended quite far forward from the face.
 In that respect, it was like the headgear of Høng and Møn Island.
 Some referred to it as the kiss-me-if-you-can hat as the lace got in the way.
 Reportedly, it was quite difficult to attach and hard to dance in.
 At the rear sat a small, triangular silk hat.

 h. a checkered silk scarf around the neck.